thanos-io/thanos/docs/components/query.md

                                  stripped prefix value in X-Forwarded-Prefix
                                  header.
 This allows thanos UI to be served on a sub-path.
+      --log.request.decision=LogFinishCall
+                                 Request Logging for logging the start and end of requests.
+LogFinishCall is enabled by
+                                 default.
+LogFinishCall : Logs the finish call of the requests.
+LogStartAndFinishCall : Logs
+                                 the start and finish call of the requests.
+                                 NoLogCall : Disable request logging.
       --query.timeout=2m         Maximum time to process query by query node.
       --query.max-concurrent=20  Maximum number of queries processed
                                  concurrently by query node.